Effective Date: June 26, 2019

 We do not collect any Special Categories of Personal Data about you (this includes details about your race or ethnicity, philosophical beliefs, sex life, sexual orientation, political opinions, trade union membership, information about your health and genetic and biometric data).
 Nor do we collect any information about criminal convictions and offenses.
 If you use any of these types of personal data on products you design or create, we will not be able to tell.
 We will treat all the personal data included in designs or products as ordinary personal data

-Social Media: If you connect to the Platform using Facebook, Instagram, Snap, Twitter, Pinterest, Google+, or another social networking site (each a "Social Networking Site"), we will receive information that you authorize the Social Networking Site to share with us, which may include public profile information including but not limited to marital status, birthday, city, employment information, education information, interests, browsing activities, and email address.
+Social Media: If you connect to the Platform using Facebook, Instagram, Snap, Twitter, Pinterest, or another social networking site (each a "Social Networking Site"), we will receive information that you authorize the Social Networking Site to share with us, which may include public and private profile information including but not limited to marital status, birthday, city, employment information, education information, interests, photos and videos, browsing activities, and email address.
 When we receive this information, it becomes Paper Culture account information for purposes of your use of Paper Culture.
 This information also constitutes Personal Information and is therefore subject to this Policy.
 Any information that we collect from your Social Networking Site account may depend on the privacy settings you have set with the Social Networking Site, so please consult the Social Networking Site's privacy and data practices.
 You have the ability to disconnect your Social Networking Site account from your Paper Culture account by adapting the privacy settings in your Social Networking Site account.
 If you come to Paper Culture through a Social Networking Site, from other websites or with devices that enable third parties to collect information from or about you, such third parties receive information about you subject to their privacy policies.

 Google Specific: We use Google Analytics on our sites for anonymous reporting of site usage and for advertising on the site.
 If you would like to opt-out of Google Analytics monitoring your behavior on our sites please use this link .